Funding and investments through the EIC Fund for individual start-ups and small companies to develop and scale up game changing innovations

 The Plug-in scheme is equivalent to the Fast Track, except that it applies to proposals that result from existing national or regional programmes.
 The EIC is currently assessing relevant national and regional programmes and so the scheme is not yet operational.

-Read more about Fast Track and Plug-in schemes
+Read more about Fast Track and Plug In schemes

 Support for applicants & beneficiaries